luizaacampos/ignite-node-rentX/README.md

 **RF**
 - should be able to register a specification on a car.
-- shou be able to list all specifications.
-- should be able to list all avaiable cars by category name.
-- should be able to list all avaiable cars by brand name.
-- should be able to list all avaiable cars by car name.

 **RN**
-- shoul not be able to register a specification on a non-registered car.
+- should not be able to register a specification on a non-registered car.
 - should not be able to register a specification that already exists on a car.
-- user shoul be an admin.
+- user should be an admin.

 # car pictures register